ashirviskas/aw-watcher-afk-barrier/README.md

 *Needs to run only on Barrier host.*

 1. Disable default ActivityWatch `aw-watcher-afk`.
 For quick testing, you can just right-click on the tray icon and in modules deselect `aw-watcher-afk`, but if you want a permament solution, see [ErikBjare comment](https://github.com/ActivityWatch/activitywatch/issues/704#issuecomment-1009253158)
-2. Run it via `poetry run aw-watcher-afk-barrier` and optionally add it to your autostart
+2. Run it via `poetry run aw-watcher-afk-barrier`

+You can also make it autostart:
+1. `make package`
+2. `ln -s dist/aw-watcher-afk-barrier/aw-watcher-afk-barrier /usr/bin/`
+3. Go to `~/.config/activitywatch/aw-qt/aw-qt.toml` and add `aw-watcher-afk-barrier` to `autostart_modules`